Why Your Blues Guitar Soloing Doesn't Sound Anything Like The Solos Of The Best Blues Guitarists

 - Using more advanced guitar scales such as the dominant pentatonic scale and the mixolydian mode to give your soloing a jazzy feel (don’t worry, it’s not as hard as it sounds).

-- Using blues bends to shift from the minor pentatonic scale to the major pentatonic scale.
+- Using half-step bends to shift from the minor pentatonic scale to the major pentatonic scale.

 - Alternating between the major and minor pentatonic scale, but only using one of these two scales on certain chords.
 For instance, when soloing over a blues in A, you could use the minor pentatonic to play over the D7 chord and play the major pentatonic scale over the other chords.
 This will result in a melodically more advanced sound.